Vop\v{e}nka's Principle, Maximum Deconstructibility, and singly-generated torsion classes: Introduction

 \emph{Deconstructibility} of a class is an often used sufficient condition for the class to be precovering.
 The notion of a deconstructible class grew out of Eklof and Trlifaj's contribution to the proof of the Flat Cover Conjecture (\cite{MR1832549}, \cite{MR1798574}).
 A class $\mathcal{C}$ is deconstructible if there is a \textbf{set} $\mathcal{C}_0 \subset \mathcal{C}$ such that $\mathcal{C}$ is exactly the closure of $\mathcal{C}_0$ under \emph{filtrations} (also known as \emph{transfinite extensions}, see Section \ref{sec_Prelims}).
 This is very similar to the notion of the cellular closure of a set of morphisms, and the key fact---which goes via Quillen's Small Object Argument---is that deconstructibility of a class implies that the class is precovering (\cite{MR2822215}).

 Deconstructible classes are closed under filtrations and ``eventually almost everywhere closed under quotients" (see Section \ref{sec_Prelims}).
-The principle \textbf{Maximum Deconstructibility (MD)} asserts that the converse holds.
-MD was isolated in \cite{Cox_MaxDecon} mainly because it implies that for any ring $R$ and every class $\mathcal{X}$ of $R$-modules, the class of $\mathcal{X}$-Gorenstein Projective and $\mathcal{X}$-Ding projective modules are deconstructible, and hence (by \cite{MR2822215}) precovering classes.
+The principle \textbf{Maximum Deconstructibility} asserts that the converse holds.
+This principle was isolated in \cite{Cox_MaxDecon} mainly because it implies that for any ring $R$ and every class $\mathcal{X}$ of $R$-modules, the class of $\mathcal{X}$-Gorenstein Projective and $\mathcal{X}$-Ding projective modules are deconstructible, and hence (by \cite{MR2822215}) precovering classes.

-It was known that Vop\v{e}nka's Principle (VP) implies MD (\cite{Cox_MaxDecon}), and that MD implies the existence of an $\omega_1$-strongly compact cardinal (\cite{MR4835277}).
-We prove that VP and MD are equivalent, as part of our Theorem \ref{thm_Main} below.
+It was known that Vop\v{e}nka's Principle implies Maximum Deconstructibility (\cite{Cox_MaxDecon}), and that Maximum Deconstructibility implies the existence of an $\omega_1$-strongly compact cardinal (\cite{MR4835277}).
+We prove that Vop\v{e}nka's Principle and Maximum Deconstructibility are equivalent, as part of our Theorem \ref{thm_Main} below.

-Theorem \ref{thm_Main} also provides information about \emph{torsion classes}, which were introduced by Dickson~\cite{MR0191935}.
-A class $\mathcal{T}$ is a \textbf{torsion class} if it is closed under (infinite) direct sums, homomorphic images, and extensions.
-A torsion class $\mathcal{T}$ is \textbf{generated by a set} if it is the closure of some set under homomorphic images, extensions, and direct sums.
-G\"obel and Shelah proved that Vop\v{e}nka's Principle implies that every torsion class is generated by a set (\cite{MR0780487}, Remark 4.4).
+Theorem \ref{thm_Main} also provides information about \emph{torsion classes}, whose basic theory was worked out by Dickson~\cite{MR0191935}.
+A class of abelian groups is a \textbf{torsion class} if it is closed under direct sums,\footnote{By this we will always mean closure under all \emph{set-indexed} direct sums.} homomorphic images, and group extensions.
+A torsion class is \textbf{singly-generated} if it is the closure of a single group under homomorphic images, extensions, and direct sums.
+G\"obel and Shelah proved that Vop\v{e}nka's Principle implies that every torsion class is singly-generated (\cite{MR0780487}, Remark 4.4; see also Ad\'amek-Rosick\'y~\cite{MR1085935}).
 Our Theorem \ref{thm_Main} shows this is actually an equivalence.